MiroslavHustak/FSharp-Coding-Guidelines/README.md

 - No mutable state
 - No `if...then...else` constructs unless there is a compelling reason for using them (hopefully there is not :-))
 - No `for` and `while` loops (I do mean it.
 The `for` loop is not as harmless as you might think.)
-- `Array` to be immediately transformed into immutable collections at the boundary of the functional code unless retained for performance-sensitive use cases.
+- `Array` to be immediately transformed into immutable collections at the boundary of the functional code unless retained for performance-sensitive use cases or unless there are other pragmatic reasons.

 **Code Organisation**